Third Generation Engine

 As described above, the .NET API for RaptorXML allows developers to create Excel plug-ins for automatically saving data entered by users in Excel to a valid XBRL format.

-A plug-in has already been created for the Work-In-Progress (WIP) taxonomy for the Surety industry, both for consumption of WIP reports on the surety side via Altova MapForce, as well as creation of valid WIP XBRL documents by contractors directly in Excel.
+An add-in has already been created for the Work-In-Progress (WIP) taxonomy for the Surety industry, both for consumption of WIP reports on the surety side via Altova MapForce, as well as creation of valid WIP XBRL documents by contractors directly in Excel.